FIM–IRTA war: Aftermath

-After the conflicts were largely concluded in 1992, an alliance was formed between the FIM, the IRTA, the Motorcycle Sports Manufacturers' Association (MSMA) and Dorna Sport which stands until this day.
+After the conflicts were largely concluded in 1992, an alliance was formed between the FIM, the IRTA, the Motorcycle Sports Manufacturers' Association (MSMA) and Dorna Sports which stands until this day.

 After Dorna had acquired the broadcast rights for all the motorcycle racing classes, the quality significantly improved.
 Before the takeover, the quality of the footage was significantly worse.

 Bernie Ecclestone collaborated with Dorna in the 1992 season and managed to acquire the commercial rights of the sports, but eventually sold them off quietly to Dorna Sports for 50 million Pounds in 1993.

 During the 1992 season, Bernie would create strangulation contracts and propose those to the organisers of the grands prix venues, which forced them to double the ticket prices.
 A few years ago, Bernie did the same thing with the 1990 Belgian motorcycle Grand Prix with the result that ticket sales plummeted and that eventually signed the beginning of the end for the Belgian round, as it was scrapped from the 1991 calendar onwards.

 Ecclestone would however, still remain active in the promotion of the German motorcycle Grand Prix at the Hockenheimring.
 He invested a lot of money in the promotion of the venue, but the "high-class fans" he wanted to visit the race never came and due to his strangulation contract he had with the venue, he did not make profits until the end of the 5-year contract.
 Ecclestone continues to have good relations with Carmelo Ezpeleta and the rest of the Dorna Sports team.

+In 2025, Liberty Media acquired the majority of Dorna Sports and placed it under the Formula One Group (having previously bought FOG from Ecclestone in 2017), bringing both Formula One and Grand Prix motorcycle racing under single commercial rights owner for the first time since the end of FIM-IRTA war.
+Existing Dorna management under Carmelo Ezpeleta is retained.